Why You Get Migraines During Your Period and How to Prevent Them

 Continuous oral contraception

-Levonorgestrel and ethinyl estradiol (Seasonique or Lybrel) allow you to get your a period once every three months—or not at all.
+Combined levonorgestrel with ethinyl estradiol (Seasonique or Lybrel) where you don’t have a placebo week and therefore do not get a period allows you to get your period once every three months—or not at all.
 Usually, there are no swings in estrogen and no menstrual migraines, says Dr. Khoury.

 If your period is just one trigger for your migraines and you have regular attacks (such as more than one per week), consider a preventive medication.